leozxliu/lammps/doc/src/Packages_details.rst

 A :doc:`python <python>` command which allow you to execute Python code from a LAMMPS input script.
 The code can be in a separate file or embedded in the input script itself.
-See the :doc:`Python call <Python_call>` doc page for an overview of using Python from LAMMPS in this manner and all the :doc:`Python <Python_head>` doc pages for other ways to use LAMMPS and Python together.
+See the :doc:`Python call <Python_call>` page for an overview of using Python from LAMMPS in this manner and all the :doc:`Python <Python_head>` manual pages for other ways to use LAMMPS and Python together.

 .. note::